Little Gaddesden valley and woodland

 • The Parish Council actively considers projects that would benefit the village and invites ideas and contributions from villagers.

-• The Council sets its income and expenditure budget annually including anticipated funds for village projects and submits it to Dacorum Borough Council who allocate funds from the collection of Council Tax.
-The Parish Council’s allocated share of Council Tax is called the Precept
+• The Council sets its income and expenditure budget annually including anticipated funds needed for village projects and submits it to Dacorum Borough Council.
+DBC allocate funds from the collection of Council Tax.
+The Parish Council’s allocated share of Council Tax is called the Precept.
+The Council also receives an annual grant, known as concurrent services of £13,431 and a Warden’s grant of £2,923 from Dacorum Borough Council

 As part of our communications policy a record of the Council’s, past and upcoming meetings, minutes, newsletters, significant planning matters, and links to local services are provided on this website.

-Our Parish is blessed with many talented individuals, there are many ways in which you can assist us as parishioners and / or as a Councillor when there are vacancies during the term or at the end of terms of office.
+Our Parish is blessed with many talented individuals, there are many ways in which you can assist us as parishioners on an adhoc informal basis; and / or as a Councillor, when there are vacancies during the term or at the end of terms of office.
 Please contact us to find out.
 We really do need you.